durovsky/rep/rep-I000X.rst

 IO Base Library
 ---------

-IO-Base user programming interface provides all basic functions that a C user program requires to communicate with PROFINET IO devices.
+IO-Base user programming interface provides all basic functions that a C/C++ user program requires to communicate with PROFINET IO devices.
 These are read/write IO data, send/receive alarms confirmations and read/write data records.

 The IO-Base library covers all three methods of exchanging data in PROFINET network:

-- Acyclic IO data exchange (NRT): used for non-deterministic functions such as parametrization, video/audio transmissions and data transfer to higher level IT systems.
+- **Acyclic IO data exchange (NRT):** used for non-deterministic functions such as parametrization, video/audio transmissions and data transfer to higher level IT systems.

-- Cyclic non-isochronous real-time IO data traffic (RT): TCP/IP layers are bypassed in order to give deterministic performance for automation applications in the 1-10mS range.
+- **Cyclic non-isochronous real-time IO data traffic (RT):** TCP/IP layers are bypassed in order to give deterministic performance for automation applications in the 1-10mS range.
 This represents a software-based solution for typical I/O applications, inluding motion control and high performance requirements.

-- Cyclic isochronous real-time IO data traffic (IRT): signal prioritization and scheduled switching deliver high precision synchronization for applications such as motion control.
+- **Cyclic isochronous real-time IO data traffic (IRT):** signal prioritization and scheduled switching deliver high precision synchronization for applications such as motion control.
 Cycle rates in the sub millisecond range are possible, with jitter in sub-microsecond range.
 This service requires hardware support in the form of readily available ASICs (Application specific integrated circuit).

 All three methods can be used simultaneously.
 Bandwidth sharing ensures that at least 50% of every IO cycle remains available for TCP/IP communications, whatever other functionality is being supported: